© Janine Lieser, Wein-und Ferienregion Bernkastel-Kues GmbH

 Safety Guidelines

-The round tour is marked (signs in green and white).
+The circular route is marked (signs in green/white).

 Equipment

-The tour should be easily manageable with an eBike (full battery).
-For sporty cyclists a trekking bike or MTB bike is a good choice.
+The route should be well manageable with an eBike (fully charged).
+For sporty cyclists, a trekking bike or MTB bike is recommended.

 Tip